sebastienrousseau/shokunin.github.io/_posts/quick-start.md

 For example, you can use [GitHub Pages ⧉][05] to host your site for free.

 Congratulations!
 You have successfully created your first website with Shokunin.
+If you would like to contribute to Shokunin, please check out our [instructions on how to contribute][06].

 [00]: https://kura.pro/common/images/elements/divider.svg "Horizontal Line"
 [01]: https://kaishi.one "Website of Kaishi, a Starter Template for Shokunin"